-Complete Board Meeting Prep Checklist
+Board Meeting Prep Checklist: Part 1

 - How to complete each step

-- An ideal timeline for completing each step
+- Ideal timeline for completing each step

 Build a High-Level Meeting Agenda

 - We advise kicking off your board meeting prep 30 days in advance of the meeting date.
 Doing so will maximize the time allotted for productive discussion during the meeting.